 - Real-Estate investments

-Best Investment options for Medium-term Goals
+Best Investment options for Medium-term Goals in 2020-21

 - Balanced Equity oriented Mutual Funds

 Best Investment options to get periodic fixed income from 2020 & beyond

 - Post Office Monthly Income Scheme (Maximum investment limit is INR 4.5 lakhs in single account and INR 9 lakhs in joint account)

 - Post Office Senior Citizens Savings Scheme (if you are above 60 years.
 Maximum investment limit is Rs 15 Lakh.
 Interest amount paid quarterly.)